josep-pujol/fsfd-tasking/README.md

 - [SendGrid](https://sendgrid.com/)
     - SendGrid API is used to email users that request a password reset
 - [Stripe](https://stripe.com/docs/api)
-    - Stripe API to process payments in users subscritions
+    - Stripe API to process payments when users subscribe

 ##### back to [top](#tasking)